toshke/lambda-credstash-vars/README.md

 - `CREDSTASH_REGION` - region of DynamoDB table where credstash secrets are store
 - `CREDSTASH_VARIABLES_FORCE_LOAD` - if set to `1` variables will not be cached, and will be always loaded regardless if running in hot or cold containers.
+- `CREDSTASH_FAIL_ON_ERROR` - if set to `1` will make the root process exit on failure to read or decrypt environment variables stored in credstash.